 ED&LS Training Program

-Early Development & Learning Science Training Program will embody the innovative approach that IHD brings to the University for understanding and promoting the well-being of our young children.
-The Training Program includes the Undergraduate Major, Graduate Program, and Summer Institute, and will prepare professionals to integrate science, practice, and policy knowledge with problem-solving implementation skills in the real world.
+Early Development & Learning Science Training Program embodies the innovative approach that IHD brings to the University for understanding and promoting the well-being of our young children.
+The Training Program will launch with The Developing Child Summer Minor and Certificate, and will prepare professionals to integrate science, practice, and policy knowledge with problem-solving implementation skills in the real world.

 The ED&LS Summer Institute will launch in 2018, and provide dynamic training for undergraduate students and current professionals alike.
-We will offer two, intensive six-week summer sessions culminating in a Summer-Only ED&LS Minor or an ED&LS Certificate.
-The progressive, applied coursework in developmental science features blended learning approaches (e.g., video feedback, online peer coaching and communities of practice) and problem-based learning.
+We will offer two, intensive six-week summer sessions culminating in a Summer-Only Minor or Certificate: The Developing Child.
+The progressive, applied coursework in developmental science features blended learning approaches (e.g., video feedback, online peer coaching and communities of practice) and design thinking.
 Coursework is designed to build knowledge and skills by integrating theory with evidence-based practice working directly with, and on behalf of, young children.
-Classes include: the ED&LS Core Seminar, Engaging Interactions & Environments, Research Methods, Developmental Psychology, and electives.
+Classes include: the ED&LS Core Seminar, Applied Early Developmental Psychology, ED&LS Practicum, Applied Early Developmental Psychopathology, and Design Thinking in ED&LS.

 The ED&LS Undergraduate Major will launch with an initial cohort of students in two specializations: Education or Developmental Science.
 The new major features an inquiry-based core seminar led by faculty experts; a broad range of classes from education, psychology, neuroscience, social welfare, public health, and public policy; mentored practicums at UCB’s child-study centers and on research projects; optional advanced practicums in the local community (e.g. Jumpstart) and in partner organizations across the world, and a capstone course using problem-based learning.
 This major is specifically designed to meet the current demand for well-trained professionals with cross-disciplinary knowledge and communication skills, as well as essential practical experience with young children (see the recent report by the Institute of Medicine & National Research Council, 2015).